sgarriga/slowrx-cli/README.md

 `  -s int       sync. adjustment (default 0.0)`<br>
 `  -h           show this information`<br>

-Test recordings (Robot, Martin & Scottie) were obtained from http://www.sigidwiki.com in MP3 format and converted to WAV with ffmpeg.
+Robot, Martin & Scottie test recordings were obtained from http://www.sigidwiki.com in MP3 format and converted to WAV with ffmpeg.

+At this time Wraase, PD and Pasokon modes have NOT been tested.